-Voice-Preserving Surgery for Early Cancers
+Voice-Preserving Surgery for Early Cancer

 Voice-preserving surgery is an advanced surgical approach used to treat early-stage cancers of the larynx (voice box) and surrounding areas while maintaining the patient’s ability to speak.